YouriT/react-native-adyen-drop-in/README.md

 ## Disclamer

 At the moment the implementation is very opiniated on the use case we encountered.
-Feel free to submit P.R.
+Feel free to submit Pull Requests.

 ## Getting Started